Certified athletic trainers (ATs) play a key role in the assessment of concussions in high school sports and the critical return to play decision.

 Provide first-aid and triage

-One of the most challenging aspects of game and practice coverage is the response to injuries involving the head and cervical spine (neck).
+One of the most challenging aspects of game and practice coverage in sports is the response to injuries involving the head and cervical spine (neck).
 Knowledge concerning the clinical presentation and proper emergency care in the event a player suffers a potentially serious or catastrophic head or neck injury is required for athletic trainers and medical personnel.

 The AT's role during games and practices is to prevent injury and provide immediate first-aid care and triage.
 To be properly prepared: